 Rochester Regional Health is being cautious in limiting the potential for community exposure to health teams and patients.
 This is an important time in someone’s life.
 One support person is allowed to accompany a patient in the maternity units.

-Q: How can people buy formula given the many empty shelves in the grocery stores?
+Q: How can I buy formula given the many empty shelves at grocery stores?

 In some cases, grocery stores don’t have some of these items.
 Companies are working with pediatrics and women’s health care colleagues for a way to access formula.
 Companies are letting patients order directly from either its website or by phone.
 Those orders are being shipped directly to patients using formula.